PipelineAI/pipeline/docs/src/model_train/index.md

 ![Custom Ensembles](/img/ensemble-logo-285x125.png)

 ## Applications and Tools
-Below is the list of applications and tools supported by PipelineIO.
+Below is the list of applications and tools supported by PipelineAI.
 This set of tools derives from the ridiculously popular PANCAKE STACK made famous in 2016.

 ![PANCAKE STACK](/img/pancake-stack-645x363.png)